Great Elective Or Planned Caesarean

 You know the elective or planned cesarean delivery rates are sky-rocketing BUT you are still giving birth and having your baby.
 You fall into that statistic which can leave you feeling fine, pissed off, accepting or already traumatised.
 You may not be able to change your attitude but you can definitely become skilled and rely on your capability to be as involved as any other birthing woman and birth-coaching dad.
 Pregnant women planning a cesarean delivery are as entitled and deserve a wonderful birth experience as any other pregnant/birthing woman.

 Pregnant women choosing an elective c/s birth often feel left out of childbirth preparation but no longer.
-Birthing Better Childbirth Preparation Online Course is full of childbirth and birth coaching skills for you and your partner in your elective Cesarean birth because families like yours developed these skills for situations like yours.
+Birthing Better online birth classes are full of childbirth and birth coaching skills for you and your partner in your elective Cesarean birth because families like yours developed these skills for situations like yours.

-‘My wife always grieved some type of intimacy with me when she lay on the operating table all drapped up.
+‘My wife always grieved some type of intimacy with me when she lay on the operating table all draped up.
 My brother gave us the Birthing Better childbirth course.
-Life changing for me as a man, husband and father of two kids.
+Life-changing for me as a man, husband, and father of two kids.
 Let me see if I can explain this to other guys.
 You get a woman pregnant then life changes forever.
 You go through all her changes trying your best.
-She goes through thinking about the birth, making plans and hoping for the best.
+She goes through thinking about birth, making plans and hoping for the best.
 Our Birth Plan so th

 2007 Henri R